justanotherdot/justanotherdot/site/posts/think-spatially-to-grok-lifetimes.md

   </img>
 </figure>

-the most obvious definition of space is with blocks using curly brackets, but functions, data types, and loops all define space. functions hide away space like a fold on a piece of paper. data structures may define space like a shed containing the original value(s). loops define space by compressing several spaces into what looks like the space of one. closures are portable spaces that *capture* or *close over* values and references to values.
+the most obvious definition of space is with blocks using curly brackets, but functions, data types, and loops all define space. functions hide away space like a fold on a piece of paper. loops define space by compressing several spaces into what looks like the space of one. closures and data structures are portable spaces that *capture* or *close over* values and references to values.
 As we saw before, each space tends to also provide ways for values to be bound to names.

 <figure>
   <img